 PONANT and NATIONAL GEOGRAPHIC, the ultimate combination

-From 2019, PONANT and NATIONAL GEOGRAPHIC will come together, bringing the spirited adventure traveller a unique opportunity to embark on a selection of new expedition cruises to some of the most intriguing and remote destinations on the planet.
+Since 2019, PONANT and NATIONAL GEOGRAPHIC have come together, bringing the spirited adventure traveller a unique opportunity to embark on a selection of new expedition cruises to some of the most intriguing and remote destinations on the planet.
 Together we’ll take you further than ever before.

 Here we have two highly respected global companies working together to inspire our guests to live curiously, explore our planet and become global ambassadors for sustainability.